Morrissey and the Russian Sailor [Laws H18]

 cf. "Morrissey and the Benicia Boy" (subject)

-NOTES: John Morrissey was born in Ireland in 1831 but was raised in New York and apparently went to California at the time of the Gold Rush.
+NOTES [363 words]: John Morrissey was born in Ireland in 1831 but was raised in New York and apparently went to California at the time of the Gold Rush.
 In 1852 he gained fame as a boxer by defeating George Thomson.
-The climax of Morrissey's career came in 1858 (so DAB and other sources; I've seen a date of 1860 cited), when he defeated champion John C. Heenan and promptly retired.
+The climax of Morrissey's career came in 1858 (so the Dictionary of American Biography and other sources; I've seen a date of 1860 cited), when he defeated champion John C. Heenan and promptly retired.
 In the years that followed his gambling resort in Saratoga Springs proved very successful, and Morrissey was twice elected to congress.
 He died in 1878.

 In addition to his boxing prowess, he is said to have been a "hatchet man" for the New York Tammany Hall machine.

 There is no record of Morrissey ever fighting a Russian sailor -- and certainly not in Tierra del Fuego!
 On the other hand, he did fight some very long matches; in 1853 it took Morrissey 37 rounds to defeat James Sullivan.